antonioscalaunina/pyANTI-FASc/README.md

 #### 2.3.2 Conda and gfortran with MacPorts

-To firstly install MacPorts go the MacPorts [webpage](https://www.macports.org/install.php) and download the right version of installer for your OS, then launch the pkg and complete the installation following the instructions
+To firstly install MacPorts go the MacPorts [webpage](https://www.macports.org/install.php) and download the right version of installer for your OS.
+Then launch the *.pkg* and complete the installation following the instructions

 MacPorts requires Xcode and its Command Line Tools.
 You can install them via:

    xcode-select --install